Crunkle/blog/_posts/2016-09-13-optimizing-craftbukkit-servers.md

 ---
 layout: post
-title: Optimizing CraftBukkit for minigame servers
+title: Optimizing CraftBukkit for large servers
 ---

 It is always more beneficial to optimize a server before paying to upgrade hardware.
 A common misconception is that more RAM in a server equals better performance.
 This is not the case whatsoever and is simply a marketing misconception among shared hosts.
 It is to be noted that some changes I am going to implement are focused towards larger networks rather than vanilla gameplay thus removing unnecessary gameplay features.